 The Pilot Beach Bar – the World’s Best Beer Garden

-Mark Sargeant and Josh De Haan have done it again.
+Josh De Haan’s team from Rocksalt have done it again.
 They’ve picked a fantastic spot on the beach for a bar.
 The Pilot Beach Bar is located on the western side of the Harbour Arm, and looks out over the sea to France.
-Folkelife caught up with Mark Sargeant on a rare day off to find out about the new venture.
+Folkelife caught up with Josh on a rare day off to find out about the new venture.

 “We certainly have the best beer garden in the world.
-We look out over the sea, and I think it’s important, especially opening at the end of lockdown, to give people a place where you can enjoy space and a decent drink.
+We look out over the sea, and I think it’s important to give people a place where you can enjoy space and a decent drink.
 The Pilot Beach Bar is on the site of the old Pilot Station where small boats would guide larger ships around the Goodwin Sands – one of the most dangerous areas to navigate in the English Channel.”

 involved in the harbour arm

 “I love the Harbour Arm, and all that it offers.
 I spend a lot of time there and can eat my way from That Burger to Sole Kitchen and the rest.
-What Josh and I wanted to offer was a bar at the entrance to the western end of Arm.
+What we wanted to offer was a bar at the entrance to the western end of Arm, now called Beachside.
 You can either get a drink before you go in, or stop with us on your way out.
-We have RockSalt at the other end of the Viaduct, and it’s great to be a part of this area of the regeneration as well.
+We have Rocksalt at the other end of the Viaduct, and it’s great to be a part of this area of the regeneration as well.
 And, as I say, what more could you ask for in a beer garden such as this!”

 Grilled Cheese Sandwiches

 “There’s so much variety of food on offer on the Harbour Arm.
-I’m playing around with ideas for cheese toasties and would love to offer a ‘Pig Mac’ which is a slow roasted pork with a really good macaroni cheese.
-You’d make a creamy macaroni cheese and set it in the fridge, then layer up on good quality sandwich bread.
+The chefs are playing around with ideas for cheese toasties and would love to offer a ‘Pig Mac’ which is a slow roasted pork with a really good macaroni cheese.
+They’re telling me you make a creamy macaroni cheese and set it in the fridge, then layer up on good quality sandwich bread.
 Layer a square of mac and cheese, caramalised onions, pulled pork, an espresso barbecue sauce and squash that down on the griddle.
 You get this easy, melty macaroni cheese filling with the full flavour of the barbecued pork.
-We can do that, and different fillings too… I want to play around with them so we could have a Texan one using pulled rib of beef with a barbecue sauce and … I could go on, but you get the idea!
+We can do that, and different fillings too… you get the idea!

 Folkestone’s diversity in food

-“We’re not sure how long the Covid situation will be around for, but knowing that there’s a bar on the beach which has a simple flow through to get your drinks, and a fantastic wide space to enjoy with your friends is really important.
-When it’s safe to do so, we’ll set up tables inside and it will be cosy during the winter, but for now, we can look at the space we have and offer a wonderful experience.
+“Next door to us is our sister restaurant Little Rock.
+This is where you can get fresh fish cooked really simply, any way you want it.
+There’s lots of outside space to enjoy there too, which has become really important since Covid.
+Knowing that there’s a bar on the beach which has a simple flow through to get your drinks, and a fantastic wide space to enjoy with your friends is really important.
+We have looked at the space we have and offer a wonderful experience.
 I’m looking forward to doing some hog roasts on the beach, and it would be great to think about winter-time bonfire sessions using a fire-pit, but that’s for later on!
 Come down and see for yourself though, it’s just a stunning place to be!”